Didactic Sessions - Neurology Residency

 Visiting Grand Rounds speaker sessions - Wednesdays

-The visiting grand rounds speaker for the week will give an additional session just for the residents to discuss further learning points on their area of expertise.
+The visiting grand rounds speaker for the week will give an additional session just for the residents to discuss further learning points on their area of expertise and/or discuss aspects of their career that may be educational examples for the residents in thinking about their career options.